Alex Collins Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 - Collins did not record a rush attempt in last week's game versus the 49ers.

-- Collins has run for 50 yards on 17 carries (16.7 yards per game) on the ground during his last three games.
+- During his last three games, Collins has collected 50 yards (16.7 per game) on 17 carries.

 Collins' Seattle Teammates